Inference-time Scaling of Diffusion Models through Classical Search: Experiments

+To evaluate the compute efficiency of recurrent steps, we observe in Fig.~\ref{fig: maze pareto} (left) that scaling up local search with BoN improves the overall Pareto frontier and significantly outperforms baseline methods.
+Scaling local search only in TFG \citep{ye2024tfg} is efficient with a low compute budget but fails to scale with increased compute, as local search alone can become trapped in local optima.
+DAS \citep{kim2025testtime} is more efficient than the corresponding BoN-0 baseline without local search, but underperforms best-of-N when more local search steps are used.
+In Fig.~\ref{fig: maze pareto} (right), we show that local search can be combined with global search techniques such as BFS and DFS to further improve scaling efficiency, demonstrating the flexibility of our framework.

-\subsection{Offline Reinforcement Learning}
+\subsubsection{Offline Reinforcement Learning}

-Recently, diffusion models emerged as a powerful action prior in robotics due to its ability to model complex and multimodal distributions \cite{chi2023diffusion,liu2024rdt}.
+Recently, diffusion models have emerged as a powerful action prior in robotics due to their ability to model complex and multimodal distributions \citep{chi2023diffusion}.
 However, these diffusion policies are typically trained on offline datasets and struggle to adapt to reinforcement learning or test-time requirements.
-Following prior work \cite{peters2010relative}, we formulate the offline RL problem as sampling from a Q-regularized distribution:

-where $Q_{\psi}$ is a learned Q-function representing preferences over actions, and $\mu$ is the behavior policy, which we model using a diffusion prior.
+Following \citet{peters2010relative}, we formulate the offline RL problem as sampling from a Q-regularized distribution: $\pi^*(\bm{a}|\bm{s}) \propto \mu(\bm{a}|\bm{s}) e^{\beta Q_{\psi}(\bm{s},\bm{a})}$, where $Q_{\psi}$ is a learned Q-function representing preferences over actions, and $\mu$ is the behavior policy, which we model using a diffusion prior.
+We approach this problem from the inference-scaling perspective, composing off-the-shelf pretrained diffusion policy with ground-truth Q-functions without training.

-\looseness=-1 In principle, exact sampling from $\pi^*$ using diffusion models requires training a noise-dependent energy function on noisy actions $\bm{a}_t$ \cite{janner2022planning,lu2023contrastive}.
-However, this approach is often impractical in real-world settings.
-First, it requires evaluating the pretrained Q-function on samples from the diffusion model, which is costly due to the difficulty of data collection in robotics.
-Second, many Q-functions rely on foundation models as backbones \cite{brohan2023can,nakamotosteering}, and training them on noisy samples risks degrading their pretrained knowledge.
-In contrast, \emph{test-time search} (\textbf{TTS}) offers a promising alternative.
-By decoupling policy and value, TTS enables flexible composition with foundation models without retraining.

-We evaluate TTS using both local and global search strategies on the D4RL locomotion benchmarks \cite{fu2020d4rl}.
-Following the setup in \cite{lu2023contrastive}, we adopt their pretrained diffusion policy and ground-truth Q-function.
-Results are presented in Table~\ref{tab:loco results}, where our approach achieves performance competitive with the best training-based methods, including QGPO \cite{lu2023contrastive} and Diffusion-QL \cite{wang2022diffusion}.
-In comparison, our approach is {\it training-free}, requiring only an off the shelf Q function and diffusion model.